hemminger8/vw-starter-kit/README.md

 		h2 {
 			font-size: px2em(36);
 		}
 	}

 ````

 ### Setting minimum and maximum font sizes

-For accessibility to and to avoid text that resizes until infinity, you can set min and max font sizes using the vminBreakpoint() and vmaxBreakpoint() functions.
+To avoid text that gets too small or expands too large, you can set min and max font sizes using the font-size-breakpoint() function.

 Example: